It’s arguably one of the most famous palaces in the world, and in this post, you’ll discover the ultimate list of facts about Buckingham Palace.

-Because of its favorable location, this manor used to be owned by multiple important people, including Edward the Confessor, one of the last Anglo-Saxon kings of England, and Edward the Conqueror, the first Norman King of England.
+Because of its favorable location, this manor used to be owned by multiple important people, including Edward the Confessor, one of the last Anglo-Saxon kings of England, and William the Conqueror, the first Norman King of England.

 The latter gave the manor away and it ended up in the hands of the monks of Westminster Abbey.
-It wasn’t until the year 1536 that the site of Buckingham Palace transferred back to royal hands when King Henry VIII acquired it.
+It wasn’t until the year 1536 that the site of Buckingham Palace was transferred back to royal hands when King Henry VIII acquired it.

 3. It originally was just a large townhouse

 The Manor of Ebury was leased out to various owners over the centuries.
-It’s believed that the first house to be constructed on the site as built around 1624.
+It’s believed that the first house to be constructed on the site was built around 1624.
 This didn’t resemble the huge palace of today in any way though and was only considered to be a large townhouse.

 The garden, which was to become the largest garden in all of London, was developed around the year 1633.

 4. The core of the current palace was built in 1703